georgeTs19/ML-Regression-Assignments/Dim-Reduction-Cross-Validation/README.md

 ## Project Title: Dimensionality Reduction and Cross-Validation - Assignment 3

 ### Overview
-This repository contains the third assignment from the course **Machine Learning from a Regression Perspective**, part of the Master's program in **Data Analytics and Business Economics** at **Lund University, Sweden**.
+This repository contains the third assignment from the course **Machine Learning from a Regression Perspective**, part of the Master's program in **Data Analytics and Business Economics** at **Lund University**.
 The assignment focuses on applying dimensionality reduction techniques, such as Principal Component Analysis (PCA), alongside cross-validation to build robust regression models for financial datasets.

 ---